Soiling loss model

 Cleaning Events

 Cleaning processes—both natural (e.g., rainfall) and manual—interrupt particle accumulation on PV panels.
-In the Solargis model, these events are treated independently and affect the mass accumulation variable directly (fig.2).
+In the Solargis model, these events are treated independently and affect the mass accumulation variable directly (Figure 2).
 The cleaning efficiency factor ranges from 0 (no effect) to 1 (completely clean), determining how effectively cleaning removes accumulated soiling.

-Figure 2: Time series of daily mean values of SR observed and estimated by the model.
-The daily cumulative rainfall values are also shown.
+Figure 2: Time series of daily mean values of soling loss observed and estimated by the model.
+The daily cumulative rainfall values and manual cleaning events are also shown.

 Figure 3: Global map of long-term annual average values of daily SR estimated with the soiling model of Solargis for the period 2003-2021 with a precipitation cleaning threshold of 3.8mm/day.